Things to do in Strasbourg, the Alsace Capital

 It was built in the Parisian style between 1732 and 1742.
 At the beginning of the nineteenth century it was the residence of Napoleon, which was highly esteemed by the Alsatians.

-If you arrive at a more decent hour than us, you can visit one of the museums.
-As the Museum of Decorative Arts, the Museum of Fine Arts and the Archaeological Museum.
+If you arrive at a more decent hour than us, you can visit one of the museums such as the Museum of Decorative Arts, the Museum of Fine Arts, and the Archaeological Museum.